decant09/machu-picchu-game/README.md

 - I want variety in the puzzle games that are presented (future implementation).
 ### Design
 The appearance of the game is simple.
 The default black background and white text appearance are used.
 I used appropriate spacing in the text to improve readability as the game progresses.
-Simple ASCII artwork is used for the banner at the beginning of the game above the introduction for the win and lose screens.
-The terminal is also cleared at each junction of the game to improve the experience for the user.
+Simple ASCII artwork is used for the banner at the beginning of the game, above the introduction.
+Artwork is also used for the win and lose screens.
+The terminal is cleared at each junction of the game to improve the experience for the user.
 #### Mind Map
 To better understand the flow of the game I created a mind map.
 This shows the direction each level of the game takes upon the user choosing the available option at each step along the way.